symfony/symfony-docs/testing.rst

 Unit Tests
 ----------

-A unit test is a test against a single PHP class, also called a *unit*.
-If you want to test the overall behavior of your application, see the section about :ref:`Functional Tests <functional-tests>`.
+A unit test is a test against a single behavior, also called a *unit*.
+If you want to test the overall way of your application, see the section about :ref:`Functional Tests <functional-tests>`.

 Writing Symfony unit tests is no different from writing standard PHPUnit